openai/neural-mmo/docs/source/rst/userguide.rst

    ▏Neural MMO v1.5▕▏Epochs: 18.0▕▏kSamples: 236.8▕▏Sample Time: 1022.2▕▏Learn Time: 3797.6▕
    ▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔

 The training monitor above summarizes wall-clock time spent on sampling vs training and displays performance for the last three epochs.
 You can train reasonably good small-map models in a few hours and decent large-map models overnight on a single desktop with one GPU.
 See Baselines for exact training times and performances of our models.
-Specify the --MODEL=current flag throughout the remainder of these tutorials to load the model you just trained.

 Note:
-  - Any subsequent training commands will overwrite your checkpoint files.
-We suggest copying your latest model (baselines/models/current/) to another directory in baselines/models.
-You can then load that model by specifying the directory name.
+  - Training from scratch will overwrite the baseline models.
+Override the MODEL property or create a copy of the config to avoid this.
   - The training monitor receives performance updates when environments reset, which is independent of epoch boundaries.
 As such, multiple contiguous epochs may have identical summary statistics.

 |icon| Evaluation